 - Do not submit portfolio images in a Power Point or Keynote presentation or as PDF files.

 - All digital files MUST be able to open cross-platform on Macintosh and PC compatible computers.
 Test your media before sending it in, and please make sure that disc is not scratched.

 Submission of creative work in film, video, animation, or performance art is encouraged.
 Students may also submit writing, theater, or music in additional to the 15-20 piece portfolio.

 - Limit time-based presentations to no longer than 15 minutes and no more than 3 pieces.

-- Time-based pieces should be saved as QuickTime movies.
+- When submitting a disc, time-based pieces should be saved as QuickTime movies.

 Portfolio Description List

 All portfolios must be accompanied by a printed description list.
 Each image should be labeled with a number that corresponds to the description list.
 The description needs to include dimensions, media, and completion date of each piece.
 Feel free to include any additional information that may provide context for the artwork.

 NOTE: If you are submitting your portfolio online, you do not need to send in a portfolio description list.
 Instead, please provide this information in Slideroom.